ibm-cloud-architecture/industrial-cloud-solutioning/ICS_MessageHubSubscriber/Readme.md

+<b>Author: Sharad Chandra </b><br/>

-This code is the quickest way to test data Ingestion into client application.
+This code is used to test data Ingestion into client application without much Infrastructure.
+Existing code of MessageHubSASL application has been customized to act as suscriber.
+In actual scenario it will be Infosphere streams based application which will act as subscriber. <br/>

 To run this code locally follow the below steps:

 1. Import the code in eclipse workspace.
 2. The libraries are available with code.
 Resolve dependencies using these jars using standard eclipse procedure.